-The archaeological remains in and around Abbey Field are increasingly well understood.
-At least twenty-eight Roman burials were found during construction of the athletics track and sports pitch between the hockey pitch and the car park of B Ground, in 1925 (Hull 1958; UAD event no. 1099).
-Trial-trenching and excavation for the allweather hockey pitch itself by CAT in 2000 recovered 73 more cremation burials, some only 0.3m below existing ground level (CAT Reports 97 and 54).
+The archaeological remains in the north-western part of the Abbey Field are well understood.
+At least twenty-eight Roman burials were found during construction of the athletics track and sports pitch between the hockey pitch and the car park, in 1925 (Hull 1958; UAD event no. 1099).
+Trial-trenching and excavation for the all-weather hockey pitch itself by CAT in 2000 recovered 73 more cremation burials, some only 0.3m below existing ground level (CAT Reports 97 and 54).
 A north-south aligned ditch-defined track was also plotted extending approximately through the middle of this distribution of burials.
+It is important to note that the level of the hockey pitch was strictly excavated to formation level which meant that the central and southeastern areas of the pitch area were not stripped down to the terrace gravel level (c 0.5-0.6m below ground level).
+The effect was that only the shallower graves, usually represented by the easily identified cremations urns, were exposed.
+As such the pitch is likely to overlay further, more deeply buried, extant burials that were not removed in 2000.

 An evaluation and subsequent excavation were conducted ahead of construction for the B-Ground car park in 2006 and 2007 (CAT Reports 361 and 424).
-The investigations confirmed the north-south aligned projection southwards of a partiallymetalled ditch defined Roman trackway, with a scatter of six Roman burials to its east side.
+The results are relevant for the new gate-posts to be place adjacent to Circular Road North and associated car park fence watching brief.
+The investigations confirmed the north-south aligned projection southwards of a partially-metalled ditch defined Roman trackway, with a scatter of six Roman burials to its east side.

-Further concentrations of Roman burials (a mixture of inhumations and cremations) were excavated in 2004 and 2005 in GUV Area J1 North (360 burials) and significantly for the present works, at Area C2 to the immediate northwest side of the cricket ground, where 66 burials were excavated in 2004 (CAT Report 412).
-An extension of the burial ground was identified during Napier Road roadworks in 2006 to the immediate north of the cricket pitch, with further burials excavated within the adjacent Napier Road car park areas either side of the road (ibid).
+Further concentrations of Roman burials (a mixture of inhumations and cremations) were excavated in 2004 and 2005 in GUV Area J1 North (360 burials) and Area C2 (66 burials) to the north-west and north-east of Abbey Field respectively (CAT Report 412).

 A Roman circus was identified during the archaeological investigations of 2004-6 in Alienated Land Areas C1, C2 and J1 (ibid).
-In addition, the work has confirmed the remains of the southern wall line of the circus extending across the northern part of the Abbey Field (CAT Report forthcoming).
+In addition, the work has confirmed the remains of the southern wall line of the circus extending across the northern part of the Abbey Field (CAT Report forthcoming; Fig 2, TTT3TTT7).
 The approximately 450m-long circus was orientated east-west and extended from the area now occupied by the garden of the Sergeants' Mess north of Le Cateau Road to terminate in the area of the grounds of the former Flagstaff House to the east.
 The double-walled form (of the ground-fast elements of the stand) is now reasonably well understood.
 The starting gates were located at the western end of the structure, with the semi-circular end at the east end.
-The circus is unique in Britain and as such is of national importance.